elocitytechnologies/elocity/docs/AdminGuide/Assets/ManagingStations.md

 Click on the **Print** button to proceed with printing the QR code.

 ## Downloading QR Codes in Bulk
-You can down station QR codes in bulk.
+You can download station QR codes in bulk.
 To do so, click on the **Download QR Codes** button.
 All the QR codes for all the stations will be download in a compresses .ZIP file.

 ## Viewing and Managing Station Details
 Click anywhere inside a station record row.
 The following screen appears where you can view and manage the details associated with the selected station:![Location Information](img/StationInfo.png)